MeRupamGanguly/rupamicinterview/README.md

 - Choose gRPC if you need high performance, efficient binary serialization, and streaming capabilities, especially in microservices.
 - Choose REST if you prefer simplicity, human readability, and a stateless architecture that is widely supported.

+Why Authentication in gRPC?
+It helps prevent unauthorized access and secures communication between the client and the server.
+SSL/TLS ensures that the communication between the client and server is encrypted.
+With token-based authentication, the client must include a token (like JWT) in the request, which proves their identity and permissions.

+To generate a certificate (cert) and private key (key) for SSL/TLS authentication in Go (or in any other application), you can use the openssl tool.
+To generate a private key, you can use the following command: `openssl genpkey -algorithm RSA -out server.key -aes256` Self-Signed Certificate : `openssl req -new -x509 -key server.key -out server.crt -days 365` Creating a Certificate Signed by a Trusted CA:
+- Create a Private Key
+- Once you have the private key, you can generate a CSR.
+This CSR contains information about the server, and it will be submitted to the CA for signing. openssl req -new -key server.key -out server.csr You will be prompted for details like Common Name (CN), Organization, and Location.
+The most important field is CN (Common Name), which should match the fully qualified domain name (FQDN) of your server (e.g., example.com or yourserver.com).
+- You need to submit the server.csr file to a CA (trusted organization) for signing.
+If you are using a public CA, like Let's Encrypt, GoDaddy, or DigiCert, they will provide a process for submitting the CSR and issuing a signed certificate.
+- After the CA signs the CSR, you will receive a signed certificate (server.crt).
+This certificate is now trusted (assuming it's signed by a trusted CA).
+- After obtaining the signed certificate, you can verify that the certificate matches the private key and is properly signed by the CA:

+Load server certificate and private key for TLS creds, err := credentials.NewServerTLSFromFile("server.crt", "server.key")
+// Create a gRPC server with TLS credentials
+	grpcServer := grpc.NewServer(grpc.Creds(creds))

+// Create a gRPC server with interceptor for JWT validation in main
+	grpcServer := grpc.NewServer(
+		grpc.UnaryInterceptor(func(
+			ctx context.Context, req interface{}, info *grpc.UnaryServerInfo, handler grpc.UnaryHandler) (interface{}, error) {
+			// Perform authentication
+			if _, err := authenticate(ctx); err != nil {
+				return nil, grpc.Errorf(grpc.Code(err), err.Error())
+			}
+			// Call the handler to proceed with the request return handler(ctx, req)
+		}),
+	)

+The client must also use the server's public certificate to verify the server’s identity and establish a secure connection.
+// Load the server certificate
+	creds, err := credentials.NewClientTLSFromFile("server.crt", "")
+// Create a gRPC client with TLS credentials
+	conn, err := grpc.Dial("localhost:50051", grpc.WithTransportCredentials(creds))

 ```proto
 syntax = "proto3";